mongodb/genny/src/HitchhikersGuide.md

     // Note that while here the MyActor class here stores the
     // metrics::Operation type, some actors wrap it in an
-    // ExecutionStrategy in order to be able to handle retry logic. metrics::Operation _insertOp;
+    // RetryStrategy in order to be able to handle retry logic. metrics::Operation _insertOp;
 };
 ```